hasankurban/ws/content/publication/CAN-ICLR/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *ICLR*
-publication_short: In *The Thirteenth International Conference on Learning Representations (ICLR), AI for Accelerated Materials Design, Singapore (accepted)*
+publication_short: In *The Thirteenth International Conference on Learning Representations (ICLR), AI for Accelerated Materials Design, Singapore*